Plan Your Visit

 Q: Can I bring art supplies and/or a camera?

 We encourage you to find your creativity in nature!
 We welcome you to bring art supplies that will not deface garden surfaces (no paint drips on the bricks, please!) or block the enjoyment of our spaces for others.
 For those wanting to take photographs, we ask that they be for your own enjoyment and not for monetary gain.
 Visitors and members are welcome to take snapshot photographs of plants, individuals and subjects that capture the events of your visit.
 Daniel Stowe Conservancy defines a snapshot as an informal photograph that is shot spontaneously and quickly without artistic intent.
-You may share your photos of the Gardens on social media outlets.
+You may share your photos of The Gardens on social media outlets.

 For those wanting to take portraits or commercial photography, please see our Photography Policy for more information on booking those sessions.